course-dprep/team-assignment-team-3/README.md

 To address the aforementioned research question multiple AirBnB datasets, derived from InsideAirbnb, are combined to one big dataset containing data from 31 cities (19 States) in the United States: Los Angeles, Oakland, Pacific Grove, San Diego, San Francisco, San Mateo County, Santa Clara County, Santa Cruz County, Denver, Washington, D.C., Broward County, Hawaii, Chicago, New Orleans, Boston, Cambridge, Twin Cities MSA , Clark County, NV, Newark, Jersey City, New York City, Asheville, Columbus, Portland , Salem, OR, Rhode Island, Nashville, Austin, Dallas, Fort Worth, Seattle .

 In total 62 different datasets are combined, each containing information per quarter.
 However, the raw dataset contains lots of information, of which many is not needed to address the research question this repository is dedicated to.
 Therefore the data is cleaned and prepared for analyses.
-For more information about this read: ____________ (to be added README)

 In order to understand the effect of the over-turning of the Roe v.
 Wade case on Airbnb market, we exploit the idea that, although some states such as Texas banned abortion following the Supreme Court’s decision,  some other states did not.
 Specifically, we consider how average price of airbnb fluctuate——subsequent to the decision.

 However, this difference would also include any change in prices that might have occurred even in the absence of the policy intervention.
 Therefore, we use a difference-in-differences (DID) specification by comparing the price changes in States where abortion is banned (i.e., the treated state) versus those  states where abortion is still legal (the control states).

-In this research the following conceptual model applied:

 Detailed definitions of the analyzed variables are listed below.